pydata/pydata-sphinx-theme/README.md

 to work on better configurability and extensibility.
 Feedback and contributions are very welcome!

+## Theme tweaking

+The theme can be tweaked in 2 ways.
+The most straight forward way is to change the theme variables.
+If you are looking for more customisation, you can write your css in `custom.css`.

+### Theme variables

+This theme is based on top of the basic [Bootstrap CSS variables](https://getbootstrap.com/docs/4.0/getting-started/theming/#css-variables) extended with some theme specific variables.
+An overview of all variables and every default is defined in `/pydata_sphinx_theme/static/css/theme.css`.

+In order to tweak a variable, simply update the value in `theme.css`.
+Just make sure you keep all defined variables around, with the default value or you theme value.

+Important, the theme is defined with CSS variables, not SASS variables!

+### Custom.css

+If the theme variables are not sufficient to shape theme to you liking, you can take full control over the look and feel via `/pydata_sphinx_theme/static/css/custom.css`.
+This stylesheet is loaded last on top of the theme variables and the base styleheet.

 ## Theme development

 Contributions are very welcome!
 Installing the development version, building the demo docs and developing the css/js of the theme, etc, is explained in more detail in the contributing section of the documentation: https://pydata-sphinx-theme.readthedocs.io/en/latest/contributing.html

 ## How is this theme working?